Business strategyDecember 11, 2025

 Documentation and training

 Documentation and training are vital for successful software deployment and use.
-This involves creating user manuals, technical documentation, and providing training for employees or dedicated team to familiarize them with the software's functionalities.
+This involves creating user manuals, technical documentation, and providing training for employees or dedicated team to familiarise them with the software's functionalities.

 How are software houses cutting software development costs?